How to Stop a DDoS Attack on Your Website

 In the past, these attacks were more of an annoyance than a serious threat, but this has changed.
 DDoS attacks are growing in both size and frequency.
-Major attacks saw a 967% increase between the first quarter of 2018 and the first quarter of 2019.
-Recovering from an DDoS attack like this could cost a small business hundreds of thousands of dollars.
+A report showed that these attacks increased 200% in the first part of 2023 compared to the previous year.
+Recovering from a DDoS attack like this could cost a small business thousands of dollars.

 There are several DDoS attack variants, but in general, cybercriminals will use these types of attacks to block legitimate traffic to a website.
 Multiple remote-controlled computers on different networks flood servers with “fake” requests.
 The web of machines used to launch the attack is called a “botnet.”